duereg/manager-readme/README.md

     We’re growing the team and you know who you want to work with.

+## My Calendar
+I go to a lot of meetings.
+My calendar is deliberately publicly visible.
+If you have a question about a meeting on my calendar, ask me.
+If a meeting is private or confidential, its title and attendees will be hidden from your view.
+The vast majority of my meetings are neither private nor confidential.

+Need clarification on something?
+Blocked?
+I’d love to hear as soon as possible.
+Come by my desk, send me a message, we don’t need to wait for our next scheduled 1:1.

+Feel free to put something in my calendar, don’t feel like you need to ask first.
+Is my calendar full?
+Send me a message and I’ll very likely be able to move something around.

+# Working Here

 ## Our Average Week
 Every morning we'll have a brief 5-10 minute standup where everyone will discuss what they've been working on, what they will work on, and anything that is blocking them.